int128/wslexec/README.md

 ## Getting Started

-### Visual Studio and PHP
+### Visual Studio Code and PHP

-You can use PHP on WSL from Windows native Visual Studio.
+You can use PHP on WSL from Windows native Visual Studio Code.

 Download [the latest release](https://github.com/int128/wslexec/releases) and save as `wslphp.exe`.

-Configure path as follows:
+Open Visual Studio Code and configure path as follows:

 ```json
 {